 Using this situation as an example, here are five ways great leaders manage crisis situations so that any loss or damage to a company or brand is minimized and/or mitigated.

 - Remain calm.
 Rather than panicking or losing their cool, strong leaders remain calm and poised.
 In this situation, the Commissioner made a brief comment initially to the media advising that further comments would be made at another time, when more details were known.
-He didn’t shy away from the fact that a crisis was on his hands.
-He made it know that he was doing everything he could to address the situation.
+He didn’t shy away from the fact a crisis was on his hands.
+He made it known he was doing everything he could to address the situation.

 - Get the facts right first.
-Instead of jumping to conclusions and making rash decisions, great leaders reserve their judgement until they gather all the facts.
+Instead of jumping to conclusions and making rash decisions, great leaders reserve their judgment until they gather all the facts.
 In this situation, the Commissioner waited for expert confirmation that the voice heard on the recording was indeed that of the owner of the basketball team.

 Had he handed down a decision before receiving voice confirmation, it could have caused major issues if it had been proven that it wasn’t the owner’s voice.
 Having evidence to back up a decision is extremely important when so much is at stake.

 What was most critical at the time was to ensure that the playoff games would go ahead and not affect any television schedules worldwide.
-The Commissioner did everything in his power to ensure that the players took the court and the playoff schedule wouldn’t be interrupted.
+The Commissioner did everything in his power to ensure the players took the court and the playoff schedule wouldn’t be interrupted.

 In this situation, because it was affecting a worldwide audience, the Commissioner needed the support of team owners and executives, media spokespersons, TV channel executives, players associations and representatives.
-Their job was to ensure that everyone involved would do what was best for the league rather than having an emotional response.
+Their job was to ensure everyone involved would do what was best for the league rather than having an emotional response.

 In this situation, the Commissioner handed the punishment to the concerned owner with a few days.
 The prompt action drew unanimous praise for the Commissioner and some went even as far as saying that the way he handled this crisis has already defined his legacy in the league.
-That is a huge statement considering Commissioner Adam Silver has only been in the role for a few months.
+That’s a huge statement considering Commissioner Adam Silver has only been in the role for a few months.